RednibCoding/NonoGL/README.md

   Frees the given Pixmap.

-- **`void drawPixel(float x, float y, mgColorf color)`** Draw an individual pixel to the screen (use a Pixmap (pixel buffer) for large chunks of pixels instead)
+- **`void drawPixel(float x, float y, mgColorf color)`** Draw an individual pixel to the screen (when dealing with large chunks of pixels, use a Pixmap (pixel buffer) instead).

 ### Text Rendering

-- **`mgFont *mgLoadFont(const char *filepath, float fontSize)`** Load a font from a file
+- **`mgFont *mgLoadFont(const char *filepath, float fontSize)`** Load a font from a file.

 - **`void mgSetFont(mgFont *font)`**
-  Set font for text rendering, if not set, a default non-scalable font will be used
+  Set font for text rendering, if not set, a default non-scalable font will be used.

 - **`void mgDrawText(const char *format, int x, int y, ...)`** Renders formatted text at the specified position.